 Building on the development of its internal approach to responsible sourcing, NEC is at the heart of industry initiatives to advance supply chain sustainability.
-This notably includes the Solar Stewardship Initiative ("SSI"), a major supply chain achievement to which NEC has made a significant contribution.
+This notably includes the Solar Stewardship Initiative (SSI), a major supply chain achievement to which NEC is a founding sponsor and supporter.

-The SSI, which publicly launched in October 2022, is a joint initiative of Solar Energy UK ("SEUK") and SolarPower Europe ("SPE").
+The SSI, which publicly launched in October 2022, is a joint initiative of Solar Energy UK (SEUK) and SolarPower Europe (SPE).
 Its objective is to further develop a sustainable solar sector, including establishing a mechanism for end-to-end supply chain transparency.
 The launch of the SSI was a significant milestone, and was followed with the launch of a public consultation on its work in May 2023.
-The ambition of the initiative is to have a full supply chain assurance system in place by the end of 2023.
-NEC has provided strategic, operational and financial input to the SSI as one of its founding sponsors and supporters, and the NEC Head of ESG, Giulia Guidi, is a member of its coordination group
+NEC provided strategic, operational and financial input to the SSI, and the NEC Head of ESG, Giulia Guidi, was a member of its coordination group during the initiative's development.
+Giulia was appointed as a member of the SSI Board in 2024, and one of NEC's ESG Analysts has also been appointed to the SSI's Traceability Technical Working Group.

 NEC has been at the forefront of industry debate on supply chains, and its operating team supports industry initiatives wherever possible.
-For example, ESG Associate Kevin McCann is also a member of the Solar Energy UK Responsible Sourcing Steering Group, which is helping to coordinate UK solar industry action on supply chain sustainability.
+For example, Senior ESG Associate, Kevin McCann, is the Chair of the Solar Energy UK Responsible Sourcing Steering Group, which is helping to coordinate UK solar industry action on supply chain sustainability.